-- Changes in government requirements - Continual drops in Funding Assistance Rate (FAR) to a base level of 51% - Funding shortfalls caused by natural disasters, such as Canterbury Earthquakes - One Network Road Classification. - Change in land use and intensification associated with the roading network. - Increased pressure from Central Government to allow heavier vehicles on the network.
+- Changes in government requirements - Drops in Funding Assistance Rate (FAR) - Funding shortfalls caused by natural disasters, such as Canterbury Earthquakes - One Network Road Classification. - Change in land use and intensification associated with the roading network. - Increased pressure from Central Government to allow heavier vehicles on the network.

-1.9 NEW ZEALAND LAND TRANSPORT - ONE NETWORK ROAD CLASSIFICATION - LEVEL OF SERVICE
+1.10 NEW ZEALAND LAND TRANSPORT - ONE NETWORK ROAD CLASSIFICATION - LEVEL OF SERVICE

 This AMP was written on the basis of agreed levels of service, consulted on through the LTP process since 2009, with our customers.
-NZTA's One Network Road Classification recently confirmed (late January 2015) indicates involves considering levels of service from a customer different perspective (measures) rather than just the traditional best for asset approach that the council has practiced level of service from that previously confirmed by Council.
-The lateness of delivery of this new network confirmed classification system has be applied across the network.
+NZTA's One Network Road Classification (ONRC) recently confirmed (late January 2015) involves considering levels of service from a customer different perspective (measures) rather than just the traditional best for asset approach that the Council has practiced.
+This new network confirmed classification system has be applied across the network.
 A gap analysis been undertaken internally as well as data quality studies carried out by the Road Efficiency Group (REG).
 This has identified there are a number of areas that require attention in terms of refinement or additional data collection to ensure ONRC levels of service can be measured as well as Council's levels of service.
-Our Transitional Plan has being worked through and provided to NZTA.
+Our Transitional Plan has been worked through and provided to NZTA.

-1.10 FUTURE DEMAND
+1.11 FUTURE DEMAND

 The Mackenzie District Roading network predominantly carries low volume rural traffic on unsealed roads.
 Only 55.19km of the total 732km in the network is urban.
-The districts population of approximately 4,300 is low and the growth at approximately 9.3% (since the 2006 census) this is a significant change from the 2001-2006 period where the population grew by a modest 2.3%.
+The districts population of approximately 4,300 is low and the growth at approximately 9.3% (since the 2006 census) is a significant change from the 2001-2006 period where the population grew by a modest 2.3%.

-Predominantly the growth we are experiencing in traffic volumes is due to increasing Tourist numbers and economic development due to irrigation and changes in farm practices.
+Predominantly the growth we are experiencing in traffic volumes is due to increasing tourist numbers and economic development due to irrigation and changes in farm practices.

-Future demand on the network will continue to be driven by tourism and land use changes and intensification brought about through changes to irrigation within the district.
+Future demand on the network will continue to be driven by tourism and land use changes and intensification within the district.

-1.10.1 Population
+1.11.1 Population